Skip to main content

 5. Take to the trails

-Put on those coats and boots, and head out for a family hike.
+Put on those coats and boots, and head out for a scenic winter hike with the family.
 You don’t even have to drive very far!
-Some of our favorite trails are right in town.
+Some of our favorite trails are close to town.

 We get it, cooking is stressful enough without putting special holiday pressure on top of it.
 This year, leave the cooking to the pros.